September 12, 2019, 6:00 PM

 September 19, 2019, 6:00 PM

 The Embassy of the Czech Republic will host the US launch of the illustrated book ABCZ or All You Need to Know about Czechia and the Czechs with author Denisa Šedivá on September 19, 2019, at 6 pm.
 Nostalgic while living abroad, the Czech author initially began conceptualizing a children’s book to remember her beloved homeland.
 As the project grew, the book in its published form is meant for everyone of all ages.
 It profoundly explores modern Czech cultural identity, using each letter of the alphabet to represent keywords in topics such as history, technology, gastronomy, geography, art, and design.
 Via concise descriptions and chic graphics, the book beautifully encompasses all you need to know about the Czech Republic and its people.
-The book was named the Most Beautiful Czech Book of 2018 in the category of textbooks and scholastic resources for all levels by the Ministry of Foreign Affairs and Museum of Czech Literature.
+The book was named the Most Beautiful Czech Book of 2018 in the category of textbooks and scholastic resources for all levels by the Ministry of Culture and Museum of Czech Literature.

 September 24, 2019, 6:00 PM